Leoleojames1/ollama_agent_roll_cage/README.md

 # ollama_agent_roll_cage:
 ## About
-  The ollama_agent_roll_cage toolset is an ollama add-on giving the user more control over the agent creation process.
+ollama_agent_roll_cage is an ollama add-on toolset giving the user more control over the agent creation process.
 The ollama_agent_roll_cage tool set in the next update will also bring the addition of **Text To Speach &amp; Speach To Text** methods for real time audio conversations between the user and the selected model through ollama.

 <img
 src="Manual_Commands/Rollcage_ICON.jpg"